-RIP ‘Luke Cage’, ‘Jessica Jones’ and more: Inside the great Netflix Marvel cull
+RIP ‘Luke Cage’ and ‘Jessica Jones’: Inside the great Netflix Marvel cull

-With Captain Marvel and Avengers: End Game smashing all box office records, you’d think it would never be a better time to be in the Marvel business.
+With Captain Marvel and Avengers: End Game having smashed box office records, you’d think it would never be a better time to be in the Marvel business.
 But earlier this year Netflix cut their Marvel losses and said “thanks, but no thanks” to four incredibly well loved shows and two turkeys.

 Marvel fans caught a rare glimpse of tragedy as the hugely successful multimedia franchise finally said goodbye to the remaining two MCU shows left on the Netflix roster.
 After kicking Daredevil out of Hell’s Kitchen and revoking crime-fighting licenses for Heroes for Hire Luke Cage and Iron Fist, it was announced both The Punisher and Jessica Jones would be kicking the bucket this year.